Farfetch

 The system was revealed at the Design Museum and experienced live by investors, press and stakeholders.
 This was not a speculative concept.
 It was a fully working ecosystem, demonstrated in real time.

-Helped secure Farfetch’s position as a leader in luxury retail innovation
+Strengthened Farfetch’s position as a leader in luxury retail innovation

-Laid the foundation for connected retail pilots at Browns East and Chanel
+Created the foundation for connected retail pilots at Browns East and Chanel